1. How can I apply for an Australian visa or Australian citizenship?

 For a detailed list of processing times, see our global visa and citizenship processing times

 14. Do I need a visa label in my passport to enter Australia?

 No. Australia no longer issues visa labels on passports.
 Australian visa holders can travel to, enter, and stay in Australia without a visa label in their passport.

-At the airport, when you check-in to fly to Australia, airline staff will electronically confirm that you have a valid Australian visa before you board the plane.
+At the airport when you check-in to fly to Australia, airline staff will confirm that you have a valid Australian visa before you board the plane.
 For more information, see Australia's electronic visa record

 After your Australian visa has been granted, you may use Visa Entitlement Verification Online (VEVO) to check the validity of your Australian visa.
 VEVO is a free service you may use to check your visa status and entitlements online.

 You may also download our free myVEVO app which allows you to view and send your current visa details by email via an Android or iOS mobile device.

 To login to VEVO you will need your passport number plus one of the following: